 Wood-based systems for heat and/or power can be a cost effective and sustainable component of the state's energy portfolio.
+The main benefit is the heat, power, and/or fuel that is produced from the wood.
 As an added side benefit, wood energy harvests can be used to enhance the long term health and viability of the forest.